mturchanov-matc-school-projects/ent-java-team-project-csv-parser-rest/README.md

 the user can run a number of queries against their newly parsed data.
 In addition to the web based UI potential users can also access the parsing and query functionality through a Post request!

+Originally this project was based on the [State Farm 2020 Coding Competition](OriginalProblemStatement.md) but was heavily modified to meet this projects specifications.

 ### Project Objectives

 * Create a RESTful service.